sagaciouszu/cauldroncord-stuff/rules.md

     Keep Not Safe For Work content out of this guild.
 There may be underage people here, and plus, there are enough other servers out there for you to not have to bring it here.

 **8. Patreon Content**
-    We don't allow Patreon pay-walled content to be posted in this guild in any form, and will ban you on sight and inform the creator, don't be a dick.
+    We don't allow Patreon pay-walled content to be posted in this guild in any form and will ban you on sight and inform the creator, don't be a dick.
 Don't post links to it or direct files. <@163638850906882048> grew up with piracy on floppies and cds.
-People still deserve to get paid for their work, especially the small time creators.
+People still deserve to get paid for their work, especially the small-time creators.

 **9. Self-promotion**
     Don't advertise your own content here without prior authorisation.
 This includes streams, YT channels and Discord guild invites.
 This rule may not be enforced if the content is relevant to the discussion.
 If you're an up-and-coming host or artist or whatever, just talk to <@163638850906882048> first.
 That's all we ask.